Home » Chocolate » Chocolate Pudding Graves

 Candy

-Here comes the fun part, picking out your candy!
-My top tip is keeping the candy limited to 2-3 kinds in the chocolate pudding graves.
-If you load it up too much you’ll just have a big candy mess and really the dessert is about the pudding!
+Here comes the fun part of creating graveyard cups, picking out your candy!
+My top tip is to keep the candy limited to 2-3 kinds in the chocolate pudding graves.
+If you load it up too much you’ll just have a big candy mess and really the dessert is about the creamy chocolate pudding!
 I know this might be challenging with kids but why not add bowls of candy on the side to create a buffet style with loot bags, etc.?

 • Candy Corn